 All I can see from my kitchen windows is snow, snow, and more snow.
 The winters are very long here, and spring is still several months away… this is a time when I absolutely yearn to see something growing and GREEN, so I really enjoy the herbs that make up my little kitchen garden.

 Once the seeds have germinated, I remove the plastic bag.
 Now the little seedlings will need light and a lot of it.
 If you have windows with a southern or western exposure and at least six hours of bright sunlight per day, you may not need any additional light.
-We rarely get that much sunlight here in the winter, so I supplement sunlight with 40-watt fluorescent bulbs.
-I have found that the ordinary shop light fixtures that sell for a few dollars each work just as well as the more expensive grow lights I also have.
+We rarely get that much sunlight here in the winter, so I supplement sunlight with LED grow light fixtures.
 I keep the lights a few inches above the seedlings and adjust the height as the seedlings grow.

 I transplant the seedlings to individual pots as soon as they have a second set of leaves.
 I have found that a four-inch diameter pot is a good size for most young herbs because there is enough soil available for root growth and the pot is large enough so it does not have to be watered as frequently.
 I prefer watering from the bottom… I just put several pots in a water-filled tray and leave them until the surface soil is damp to the touch.
 It is important not to over-water herbs… they do not like to have wet roots and should not be watered again until the surface of the soil is dry.